centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/base-generic.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Base-Generic pack serves as the foundation for all other plugins, implementing essential functionalities such as ping, both actively and passively, and widely utilized across all other packs.
+The Base-Generic pack is used by all the other packs.
+It provides host and service templates for both active and passive monitoring, as well as the Ping service.

 ## Pack Assets